kajott/CompoKit/src/pm-export-tools/README.md

 HTML format (i.e. no MHTML).

+## Entry File Download (Wuhu)

+The tool `wuhu_entry_download.py` does exactly the same, but for Wuhu.
+It requires a valid login to the admin backend of the Wuhu installation.

-## Voting Result Export
+## Voting Result Export (PartyMeister + Wuhu)

-The tool `pm_result_export.py` exports the voting results into a text file that can be used by the ASCII artist to produce the final `results.txt` file.
+The tool `pm_result_export.py` exports the voting results into a text file that can be used by the ASCII artist to produce the final `results.txt` file, or HTML for a handout for the presenters of the prizegiving ceremony.

-Input is a saved copy of PartyMeister's `/backend/votes` HTML page in plain HTML format (i.e. no MHTML).
+Input is a saved copy of PartyMeister's `/backend/votes` HTML page in plain HTML format (i.e. no MHTML), or Wuhu's JSON result export (`/results.php?export=json`).

 The output will automatically wrap the title and author line to a specified width in columns.
 This can be set with the `-w` option.